hans-ob1/neural_cam_ros/README.md

 # neural_cam_ros

 neural_cam_ros is basically an extension of neural-cam except wrapped with ROS.
 The backend framework used is darknet developed by Joseph Redmon.
+You can visit his site here: https://pjreddie.com/darknet/yolo/.
 This module is designed to quickly test the state-of-the-art obstacle detection for moving robots.
 No training option is available in this module.

 ##### Update
   - basic ros-wrapper for obstacle detection is complete
+  - includes link for pre-trained weights/configuration files

 ##### Additional Information
   - requires pre-trained weights, cfg files
   - rename the parent directory to neural_cam_ros
   - open another terminal and type "rostopic echo /obstacle" to see detected objects been published
   - edit/launch multiple cameras using multicam.launch file
+  - i had pre-trained a set of weights to detect road obstacles, there are three classes: 1 - person, 2 - bike and 3 - vehicles. you can download them from this link: https://drive.google.com/open?id=0Bzdkh7sucheCb1V1bG5OWWZZTGs

 ##### System Requirement
 - cmake 2.8 or above